tripal/chado_search/README.md

       - gdr.settings.txt
       - legume.settings.txt

 2. Enable the module by using the Drupal administrative interface:

-      Go to: Modules, check Mainlab Chado Search (under the Mainlab category) and save or by using the 'drush' command:
+      Go to: Modules, check Mainlab Chado Search (under the Mainlab category) and save

+    or by using the 'drush' command:

+    ```
     drush pm-enable chado_search
+    ```

     This will create all search interfaces listed in the 'settings.conf' and all materialized views required for the search to function.

 3. Populate the materialized views by using the Tripal administrative interface:
-  i.
-Go to: Tripal > Chado Schema > Materialized Views ii.
-Identify corresponding materialized views in your 'settings.conf' and click on
+  1. Go to: Tripal > Chado Schema > Materialized Views
+  2. Identify corresponding materialized views in your 'settings.conf' and click on 'Populate' to submit a Tripal job.
-        'Populate' to submit a Tripal job. iii.
-Launch the job from the console.
+  3. Launch the job from the console.
 This can usually be done by switching to the web root directory and issue the drush command:

         ```
         drush trp-run-jobs --username=<an admin user>
         ```

   Note: More information about using the Tripal Materialized Views system can be found at
            http://tripal.info/node/105)